-Budgeted cost: £ 3500
+Budgeted cost: £ 4500

-Activity Evidence that supports this approach Challenge number(s) addressed
+Activity Evidence that supports this approach Challenge number(s) addressed Weekly ELSA intervention in groups or individually.

-Weekly ELSA intervention.
 Social emotional learning intervention has 'an identifiable and significant impact' on pupils' progress.
-4 Daily phonic sessions for all pupils.
+4 Phonic sessions for all pupils.
+Including SEN Little Wandle program.
 EEF states- Quality of teaching is one of the biggest drivers of pupil attainment, particularly for those from disadvantaged backgrounds proven ways of improving teaching, such as tried and tested continuing professional development courses and feedback methods (will aid this).
 1 Targeted interventions based on pupil's individual needs.
-EEF states that 'small group tuition is most likely to be effective if it is targeted at pupil's specific needs' Including Wellcom Speech and Language, Little Wandle keep up reading.
+EEF states that 'small group tuition is most likely to be effective if it is targeted at pupil's specific needs' Including Wellcom Speech and Language, Little Wandle keep up reading, Lego therapy, turn taking and attention autism.
 1-5